 Step 5: Open the browser again and type 192.168.1.1 which is likely the the default internet IP address of your SLAVE router.
 If you are not using a Linksys router, try 192.168.0.1 which is the default IP for Netgear and D-Link routers.

 Once you are in the router settings, you need to change the values of the Wireless mode, the channel, the security mode and the passphrase such that they match with your MASTER router.
-You make use a different SSID name for this router so it is easier to distinguish which router your phone or laptop is connect to.
+You can use a different SSID name for this router so it is easier to distinguish which router your phone or laptop is connect to.

 Then go to Setup – > Advanced routing and change the current mode from Gateway to Router.
 In some routers, this is listed as NAT and in that case, you need to disable it.
 Next disable DHCP Server since our main router will handle the task of assigning IP addresses to devices connecting to the wireless network.